 If you don’t know, CyberSec is a pretty clever feature that prevents you from accessing malware-hosting sites.
 Pretty cool if you ask me.

 Similar to PureVPN, NordVPN also offers WebRTC leak protection within their browser extension, which is always nice to have.
+Nord also offers Tor Browser Support which is a huge plus for user security.

 As far as interface and ease of use are concerned, NordVPN pretty much nails it.
 By simply clicking the “Auto Connect” button, you can automatically connect to one of their many optimized VPN servers.
+It’s also one of the best VPNs for Chrome.

 If you’re nitpicky like me, click the “Choose location” button and pick a country of your choice.
 Again, just like PureVPN, you can’t pick a specific server location of your choice.